akarasavov/clean-code/CleanCodeRecommendations.md

 - Name of a function should clearly express what it does and nothing else.
 If function is named as "read" it should do only read operation.

 ## Comments[1, p.84]
-“Don’t comment bad code—rewrite it.” — Brian W. Kernighan and P. J. Plaugher 1

 - When you find yourself in a position where you need to write a comment, think it through and see whether there isn’t some way to turn the tables and express yourself in code
 - TODO comments should not be an excuse to leave bad code in the system

 ## Tests[1, p.152]
-"If you let the tests rot, then your code will rot too.
-Keep your tests clean." — Robert C.Martin

 - Test code is not second-class citizen, it is as important as production code.
 It must be kept as clean as production code.

 ## Nullable